Memory in cyclically crumpled sheets: Metastability

-To quantify the metastability, we computed a measure $\xi = \langle (h(x,n+2) - h(x,n))^2 \rangle_x$, where $\langle .. \rangle_x$ corresponds to average over $x$ and plot it in Fig.~\ref{fig:sec_evo}E in the case of $\theta_f = 720^\circ$.
-We observe that there are bursts of rearrangements after a large number of cycles where the sheet appears to converge to a stable structure.
-Further, these rearrangements show significant variations from trial to trial, with long periods of quiescence between large rearrangements.
-We quantify the relative intensity of the rearrangements over $n$ by finding the number of peaks in $\xi$ above a given threshold in the first, second and third part of the 1000 cycles, averaged over the three trails in the case of each $\theta_f$.
-The number $\langle N_\xi \rangle$ is plotted in Fig.~\ref{fig:sec_evo}F and shows that the rearrangements for $\theta_f \leq 540^\circ$ eventually decrease and the folded shapes converge over time even as the creases sharpen.
+To quantify the metastability, we computed a measure $\xi = \langle (h(x,n+2) - h(x,n))^2 \rangle_x$, where $\langle .. \rangle_x$ corresponds to average over $x$, and identify the rearrangements by finding the number of peaks in $\xi$ above a given threshold.
+The number $\langle N_\xi \rangle$ in the first, second and third part of the 1000 cycles is plotted in Fig.~\ref{fig:sec_evo}(d) averaged over three trials in the case of each $\theta_f$.
+It shows that the rearrangements for $\theta_f \leq 540^\circ$ eventually decrease and the folded shapes converge over time even as the creases sharpen.
 However, for large enough deformations corresponding to $\theta_f = 720^\circ$, the rearrangements can continue to occur even as they appear to converge over hundreds of cycles.
-In fact, we find that rearrangements persist in the case of $\theta_f = 720^\circ$ even as we performed trials with $n=2000$ and the sheet started to tear along some of the creases due to the weakening caused by repeated plastic deformations (see SI Section~\ref{sec:long}).
-Thus, a recurrent folded structure does not always exist for large enough deformations as fatigue leads the sheet to progressively tear up.
+In fact, we find that rearrangements persist in the case of $\theta_f = 720^\circ$ even as the sheet tears at the creases due to the weakening caused by repeated plastic deformations after about $n=1800$ (see Supplementary Document~\cite{sup-doc}).
+Thus, a recurrent folded structure does not always exist for large enough deformations as fatigue leads the sheet to progressively tear up and its genus changes.